Can You Take Sudafed and NyQuil Together? – Is NyQuil Covered by Insurance?

 How Effective is NyQuil?

-Coughing, headaches, stuffy and runny noses, sore throats, fevers, and sneezing can be relieved but only temporarily with NyQuil.
-NyQuil also aids in the sleep of people suffering from cold symptoms.
+NyQuil temporarily relieves coughing, headaches, stuffy and runny noses, sore throats, fevers, and sneezing.
+It also aids in the sleep of people suffering from cold symptoms.

 It relieves cold symptoms but does not cure a typical cold or the flu.
-For children and adults over the age of 6, NyQuil is generally safe.
+NyQuil is generally safe for children and adults over the age of 6.
 Acetaminophen, dextromethorphan (DXM), and doxylamine are the three active components of NyQuil.
 NyQuil typically takes 30 minutes to begin functioning.

 Why is Phenylephrine in NyQuil?